- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 In the debate between iCoffee Mozart vs Opus, which one wins?
 Well…maybe neither.
 The iCoffee Mozart and Opus have both been discontinued.
 You can still find them, but you might not want to.
-Keep reading to see a list of features, pros, cons, and why you may want to broaden your search to include other options.
+Keep reading to see a list of features, pros, cons, and what similar coffee makers you can look into for your morning caffeine.

 iCoffee Mozart Overview